MIREL-UNC/ner-annotation/README.md

 ![Screenshot of web interface](/src/main/resources/static/img/screenshot.png?raw=true "Screenshot")

 A tool for annotating word sequences.

+This fork focuses on annotation for multiple tasks at the same time, expecting a (possibly) large number of labels.

 ## Configuration